percona/postgresql-docs/docs/yum.md

 # Install Percona Distribution for PostgreSQL on Red Hat Enterprise Linux and derivatives

 This document describes how to install Percona Distribution for PostgreSQL from Percona repositories on RPM-based distributions such as Red Hat Enterprise Linux and compatible derivatives.
-[Read more about Percona repositories :material-arrow-top-right:](repo-overview.md).
+[Read more about Percona repositories](repo-overview.md).

 ## Platform specific notes